 Student and Senior Specials

 A host of first-rate restaurants serve traditional pretheater meals at reasonable prices.
-A three-course prix-fixe menu usually runs $35 for dinner or $20 for lunch.
-You'll be in good hands and sure to make your show.
-Let them know your curtain time; you can expect your reservation to be 90 minutes before that.
+A three-course prix-fixe menu usually runs $30 to $40 for dinner or around $20 for lunch.
+You’ll be in good hands and sure to make your show.
+Just let them know your curtain time; you can expect your reservation to be 90 minutes before that.